Indiana Republican Party: History

 In the 1924 Republican primary elections in Indiana, almost all candidates nominated for statewide office were Klansmen.
-One African American newspaper stated "the Ku Klux Klan has captured boot and breeches, the Republican party in Indiana and have [sic] turned what has been historically an organization of constitutional freedom into an agency for the promotion of religious and racial hate.
+One African-American newspaper said, "the Ku Klux Klan has captured boot and breeches, the Republican party in Indiana and have [sic] turned what has been historically an organization of constitutional freedom into an agency for the promotion of religious and racial hate.
 Nobody now denies the Ku Klux Klan is the dominating power in Indiana Republican politics.
 In fact, the Republican party exists in Indiana today only in name.
 Its place has been usurped by the Klan purposes and leadership and issues."
-Most Indiana blacks in 1924 cast their first ever ballot for the Democratic Party, which had passed a resolution denouncing the KKK in its platform without mentioning the Klan by name.
-Blacks in other areas of the United States, in contrast, generally remained Republican until the following decade.
+Most Indiana blacks in 1924 cast their first-ever ballot for the Democratic Party, which had passed a resolution denouncing the KKK in its platform, though without mentioning the Klan by name.
+Blacks in other areas of the United States, in contrast, generally remained Republican until the 1930s.
 Despite the influx of blacks into the Democratic party, Klansmen won most of the Indiana legislature and most statewide offices in the November 1924 general elections.
-However, once in office, the Klan-controlled legislature passed little to no anti-black, anti-Jewish or anti-Catholic legislation.
+However, once in office, the Klan-controlled legislature passed little to no anti-black, anti-Jewish, or anti-Catholic legislation.

-In 1922, when the Klan-dominated General Assembly tried to pass a Klan Day in the Indiana State Fair, Republican Governor Warren T. McCray vetoed the bill and earned the ire of Stephenson and the Klan.
-The peak of their power and influence was in 1925, when the Klan had McCray arrested, imprisoned, and thrown out of office on a charge of mail fraud and replaced with Republican Governor Edward Jackson, who was a KKK member.
-Stephenson is infamous for his words "I am the law in Indiana."
+The peak of the Klan's power and influence was in the early 1920s, when the Klan had Governor McCray arrested, imprisoned, and thrown out of office on a charge of mail fraud.
+Republican Edward Jackson, a KKK member was elected in the 1924 election.
+Stephenson became infamous for his words "I am the law in Indiana."

-The Klan quickly fell apart under the revelation that Stephenson had abducted, raped, and murdered Madge Oberholtzer.
+The Klan quickly fell apart under the revelation that Stephenson had abducted, raped, and murdered a young woman.
 More of a populist organization that believed in the Klan's image of defending the race and "Protestant Womanhood," the Klan's power and influence in both Indiana and its politics dissolved quickly.
-Governor Jackson refused to pardon Stephenson for Oberholtzer's death, so Stephenson retaliated from prison by revealing evidence that Jackson had received bribes from the Klan.
+Governor Jackson refused to pardon his old ally Stephenson, so Stephenson retaliated from prison by revealing evidence that Jackson had received bribes from the Klan.
 Despite calls for his resignation for being associated with the Klan, Jackson's trial resulted in a hung jury.